Probes are the heart of the monitoring requests. Probes are arrays of request objects defined in the config file

 In a configuration with multiple probes,

-interval.
-If interval is shorter than the amount of time to dispatch all the requests, then
+interval is shorter than the amount of time to dispatch all the requests, then

 Currently, Monika only supports Content-Type value